anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_supported_formats.md

 ### Image types

-We typically intuitively think of an image file as a digital photograph like a JPEG similar in appearance to human vision, containing a matrix of RGB pixels (three interdependent channels), or perhaps grayscale photographs (single channel).
+We typically intuitively think of an image file as a digital photograph, similar in appearance to human vision, containing a matrix of RGB or grayscale pixels.

-In reality, images come in much more diverse form:
+In reality, images come in diverse form:

-1. They may be three-dimensions.
+1. An image may be three-dimensional.
-2. They may contain multiple images indexed by time (time series, like movies or animated gifts), or other variables (location, modality).
-3. They may have independent or dependent channels of any number.
+3. An arbitrary number of independent or dependent channels may exist, neither three (RGB) nor one channel (grayscale).
-4. The pixel color depth varies: 8-bit (as per RGB), 12-bit, 16-bit, floating point, color maps etc.
+4. Pixel color depth varies: 8-bit, 12-bit, 16-bit, floating point, color maps etc.
-6. Their pixel-sizes may not be physically uniform in X, Y and Z dimensions (anisotropy).
+6. Pixel-sizes may not be physically uniform in X, Y and Z dimensions (anisotropy).
 7. Rather than pixels, they may be vectors or point-cloud images *(neither supported in Anchor)*.
 8. They may be non-rectangular or support transparency *(neither supported in Anchor)*.